This information is meant to highlight the characteristics that make the Extreme Tour unique from most other music or event tours.

 Many top recording artists have participated in this charitable effort over the past 25 years.
 Grammy nominees and winners, MTV regulars, and best selling artists representing most of the top record labels and music group brands (including Sony, Capitol, Epic, EMI, Warner, and Tooth and Nail) have all “cut their teeth” on the road with our teams and at our events.

-A complete list of alumni that have been part of the tour, or have assisted with the effort The Objective, would be exhaustive and take more space and time than you want to read, but as an extremely limited example, artists that have helped in the past have included (in no particular order): Kurtis Blow, Michael W. Smith, Ricky Skaggs, Bruce Carroll, Kutless, Falling Up, KJ-52, Fireflight, Shawn McDonald, House of Heroes, White Collar Sideshow, Spoken, Esterlyn, LA Symphony, Dizmas, Braille, and Members of Christafari, Five Iron Frenzy, Bleach, The Wu-Tang Clan, Scattered Few and many others.
+A complete list of alumni that have been part of the tour, or have assisted with the effort of The Objective, would be exhaustive and take more space and time than you want to read, but as an extremely limited example, artists that have helped in the past have included (in no particular order): Kurtis Blow, Michael W. Smith, Ricky Skaggs, Bruce Carroll, Kutless, Falling Up, KJ-52, Fireflight, Shawn McDonald, House of Heroes, White Collar Sideshow, Spoken, Esterlyn, LA Symphony, Dizmas, Braille, and Members of Christafari, Five Iron Frenzy, Bleach, The Wu-Tang Clan, Scattered Few and many others.

 3. WHAT KIND OF VENUES DO YOU PLAY AND HOW LARGE IS AN EXTREME TOUR EVENT?